top of page

 3. Who operates the games and holds the license? → Operator (may or may not be the same as MoR)

-When those lines are documented—and matched by real operational substance—many PSPs find the setup easier to diligence.
+When these lines are documented and matched by real operational substance, many PSPs find the setup easier to diligence.

 If the MoR is the seller to the player, it may trigger expectations around:

-Many acquirers will require that the contracting entity aligns with the licensed operator model, or that the MoR is explicitly permitted in the licensing/contract chain.
+Many acquirers will require that the contracting entity aligns with the licensed operator model, or that the MoR is explicitly permitted in the licensing or contract chain.

-If the Cyprus entity is only paper, acquirers may treat it as fronting/misrepresentation.
+If the Cyprus entity is merely a paper entity, acquirers may treat it as fronting or misrepresentation.

 The MoR should typically have real substance, such as:

-• compliance staff or outsourced compliance function with oversight,
+• Compliance staff or an outsourced compliance function with oversight.

-• Contracts: Clear agreements between Operator ↔ MoR ↔ PSPs (who does KYC, who holds player funds, who is liable for refunds).
+• Contracts: Clear agreements between Operator, MoR, and PSPs (who does KYC, who holds player funds, who is liable for refunds).

-• Player-facing terms: T&Cs, privacy policy, refund policy, and statement descriptor align with the MoR.
+• Player-facing Terms: T&Cs, privacy policy, refund policy, and statement descriptor should align with the MoR.

 • AML/KYC: Documented risk assessment, onboarding controls, monitoring, and reporting lines.

-• Substance: Real decision-making and ops (or properly governed outsourcing) in Cyprus.
+• Substance: Real decision-making and operations (or properly governed outsourcing) in Cyprus.

-A Merchant of Record can be a powerful tool for online casinos—especially when used to centralize payments, improve processing stability, and professionalize compliance and dispute handling.
+A Merchant of Record can be a powerful tool for online casinos.
+It centralizes payments, improves processing stability, and professionalizes compliance and dispute handling.
 Cyprus is often considered for MoR setups because it sits inside the EU/euro area ecosystem with SEPA connectivity and familiar commercial frameworks.

 Ready to establish a Merchant of Record (MoR) structure that payment providers can actually onboard?
 Andrea Ricci, CPA supports online gaming and other regulated, high-risk sectors with end-to-end corporate and compliance services designed to improve acceptance rates and reduce operational friction.

-• MoR contracting & operational setup: intercompany agreements (operator ↔ MoR), processing flows, settlement design, reconciliation model, and policy alignment (refunds, disputes, customer comms).
+• MoR Contracting & Operational Setup: Intercompany agreements (operator ↔ MoR), processing flows, settlement design, reconciliation model, and policy alignment (refunds, disputes, customer communications).

-If you’re building a MoR in Cyprus (or another EU-friendly hub), Andrea Ricci, CPA can help you structure it the right way—from corporate foundation to PSP-ready documentation—so you can move faster, reduce rejection risk, and operate with confidence.
+If you’re building a MoR in Cyprus or another EU-friendly hub, Andrea Ricci, CPA can help you structure it the right way.
+From corporate foundation to PSP-ready documentation, I can help you move faster, reduce rejection risk, and operate with confidence.

 bottom of page